thecodingmachine/best-practices/php/design_beautiful_classes_and_methods.md

 You cannot type-hint on an ID.
 When an ID is passed to your method, you never know if it is a valid ID or not.

-In the example above, a lot fo things can go wrong:
+In the example above, a lot of things can go wrong:

 ```php
 $myMailer->sendSubscriptionMail(null); // BOOM!